Jodosoft/Libraries/README.md

     <th>Description</th>
   </tr>
   <tr>
-    <td>Simple types</td>
+    <td>Simplicity</td>
     <td>
       <p>
-        The Jodo libraries are intended to provide simple data structures and algorithms to use as the building blocks for more comlpex applications.
+        The Jodo libraries are designed to provide simple data structures and algorithms to use as the building blocks for more comlpex applications.
       </p>
       <p>
-        As a rule of thumb, no configuration or dependency injection is required, and a competent developer should be able to use the libraries without refering to documentation.
+        As a rule of thumb, nothing within the libraries requires configuration or dependency injection to use.
+A competent developer should be able to use the libraries intuitively, without needing to refer to documentation.
       </p>
       <p>
         The libraries adhere to the <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/">.NET Framework Design Guidelines</a> to ensure ease-of-use and consistency with the .NET API.